MicrosoftDocs/customer-voice/fp-docs/send-survey-email.md

 > [!NOTE]
 > You can't embed the question in an email if you have enabled question shuffling in a survey.

+If you have created a multilingual survey, you can use survey variables to set the default locale for displaying the survey.
+To set the default locale, open the **Survey variables** pane, and then specify a value for the **locale** variable.
+The value must be a language code, for example, en, fr, and so on.

 <a name="use-email-templates"></a>